ferdymercury/RPi-pHat-Thermocouple/README.md

 is limited by the insulation and jacket on the cabling connecting to the thermocouple junction.
 Typically, thermocouple products with cables rated to 400 °C are easily available and inexpensive.

+**VERY IMPORTANT** - the MAX 31855K thermocouple interface devices does not support *grounded thermocouples* - where the junction of the thermocouple is electrically connected to the power supply ground.
+In particular, the sensor device does a diagnostic test checking for an "open" connection at the thermocouple terminals, as well as a short to ground or the *V<sub>dd</sub>* power supply on the board.

+It's common to see either exposed junction thermocouples, or where the actual thermocouple junction is within a metal tube or other mechanical arrangement.
+The junction is deliberately tied to the case (which presumably is in contact with the thing you're trying to measure) for better thermoconducivity, making it more responsive to temperature changes.
+Additionally some thermocouple probe arrangements have a woven metalic armor shield on the cable, which is also electrically tied to the thermocouple junction.
+If these armored cables come in contact with each other, this will also cause a fault.

+It is recommended that you choose a Type-K thermocouple with a high (enough) temperature rated cable, and either have the thermocouple junction be in free space, or insulated from the chassis of the generator.

+One possibility if you use the inexpensive generic thermocouple probes is to form a small bead of high temperature expoxy around the junction, or affix the the junction with non-conductive expoxy to the surface you're trying to perform temperature measurements on.

+### DS18B20 or DS18S20 1-wire bus sensors

 Why not the usual Maxim DS18B20 one-wire bus temperature sensors?
 These semiconductor devices are packaged in plastic material for their packages, and